 We are beginning the 40-day period of Lent, when Christians begin a period of reflection and strive for spiritual growth leading up to Easter.
 For a brief history of Lent, check out my post last year, where I also suggested a resource for prayer and meditation.

-In the text above, Jesus has not yet begun his ministry, yet is confronted
+In the text above, Jesus has not yet begun his ministry, yet is con

 with temptation.
 Material wealth and coercive power are offered if Jesus will just change his path.
 Instead, Jesus is steadfast in his ways.
 He recognizes this as petty bribery and knows that he is destined to help God’s people.
 Often Jesus is pictured as above, a powerful image of a good man versus an ugly demon.
 I actually prefer the image to the right, with a fatherly looking figure talking to a young man, as if offering him something harmless.
 It seems to reflect reality and something we might face, making the biblical narrative more approachable.
 The painting illustrates that our seemingly innocuous decisions can have a large impact, for good or bad.